-The state authorities’ decision to choose the British model over the American one is evident in the Supreme Court ruling in the matter of Halamish.
-The court stressed that the underlying principle of the meritocratic model is the desire to select employees based on their qualities and skills alone, while eliminating any other consideration that is not relevant to the position itself.
-This was a rejection of the "spoils system" model: "Public Tender – to reassure the public that the best are hired, not those with the most connections.”
-One of these irrelevant considerations is the political one: “Hiring state employees... shall not be subject to partisan bias or political affiliation, but rather personal training”.
+The state authorities’ decision to choose the British model over the American one is evident in the Supreme Court ruling in the matter of Halamish v.
+Tel Aviv Workers Council.
+In that case, the court stressed that the underlying principle of the meritocratic model is to select employees based on their qualities and skills alone, while eliminating any other consideration that is not relevant to the position itself.
+This was a clear rejection of the ‘spoils system’ model employed in the United States.
+According to the court in the Halamish case, a public tender is meant to ‘reassure the public that the best are hired, not those with the most connections’.
+One of these irrelevant considerations referred to in Halamish is the political one: ‘Hiring state employees... shall not be subject to partisan bias or political affiliation, but rather personal training’.

-Israel’s choice to adopt the British model is significant at least in part because it is not the only option around the world.
-On the other side of the spectrum is the alternative American model, under which people are appointed on the basis of trust and partisan favoritism, a model often known as the "spoils system”.
-That being said, since Israel chose to adopt the meritocratic model over the others, biased appointments should have been eliminated.
-In the second chapter, I explore the conditions that made the trend of biased appointments so common, even though such an approach had already been presented as an undesirable alternative that should be avoided in the early stages of the country.
+Israel’s decision to adopt the British model is significant, at least in part, because it was not the only option available.
+On the other side of the spectrum is the alternative American model, under which people are appointed on the basis of trust and partisan favoritism, a model often known as the ‘spoils system’.
+It is arguable that once Israel chose to legally adopt the meritocratic model over the others, biased appointments should have been eliminated.
+However, as discussed in the second section, a number of conditions in the country contributed to the increase, even pervasiveness of biased appointments in Israel, despite such an approach having already been dismissed as an undesirable alternative to be avoided in the early years of the country’s history.

 Why do biased appointments happen?

-It is upsetting to hear about biased appointments and find out the civil service does not strictly abide by the Appointments Act.
-The frequency of biased appointments is suggested by all the legal rulings, State Comptroller reports, and legal literature.
-Considering the problems caused by biased appointments, it is difficult to understand why the legislature does not amend the provisions of the Appointments Act if it is believed that they do not serve its purpose.
-In order to understand how these provisions have failed, we must first examine the trend of biased appointments and the main circumstances leading to it.
-Firstly, Israel did not fully enact the meritocratic model to begin with; furthermore, over the years this model eroded, allowing the incidence of biased appointments.
-Secondly, in Israel there are regulatory problems that perpetuate this trend.
-I will elaborate on each of these explanations below.
+It is disconcerting for the public to hear about biased appointments and to discover that the civil service does not strictly abide by the Appointments Act.
+The frequency of biased appointments is suggested by numerous legal rulings, State Comptroller reports, and legal literature.
+Considering the problems caused by biased appointments, it is difficult to understand why the legislature (the Knesset) does not amend the provisions of the Appointments Act so that they better serve the purpose for which they were originally intended.
+In order to understand how these provisions have failed, the trend of biased appointments and the main circumstances supporting it must first be examined.
+In this regard, it is important to note that Israel did not fully enact the meritocratic model from the outset.
+Furthermore, over the years, even the attenuated model it did adopt eroded, allowing for the increase in biased appointments.
+In addition, there are specific regulatory issues in Israel that perpetuate this trend.
+All of these factors will be elaborated upon below.

 Partial enactment of the meritocratic model in the Appointments Act